cpske/ISP/web/index.md

 * Backend framework - how to create the back-end for your application
 * How to deploy your web application in a production-quality web server

-Two excellent, recommended places to learn are:
+Two recommended places to learn are:

 [Mozilla Developer Tutorials](https://developer.mozilla.org/en-US/docs/Web/Tutorials) on HTML, CSS, and Javascript.
 There is also a great tutorial on Django.

 [W3Schools](https://www.w3schools.com) has tutorials and references for everything related to the web.
 Good place to learn HTML, CSS, and Javascript.
-The MDN tutorials have better explanation of underlying concepts and technology.
+The MDN tutorials (above) have deeper explanations of concepts and technology.

 ---